Table of Contents goerke.tech

 Hence – when something seems to be missing or broke – re-check whether there's any changes to the default settings that might be the reason.
 You can press the Reset Settings button at the bottom of the Settings section to get back to the default ("factory") configuration settings.

-When things get really dire – enabling debug mode for Olminator
+When things get dire during the conversion – enabling debug mode for Olminator

 I knew it would happen one day: someone would run into a sudden and unexplicible crash of Olminator during a conversion run or one or more severe errors get reported because Olminator stumbled over some unforeseen content.
 Apologies for the inconvenience.
 Let's see what we can do about this unfortunate situation: